The Octobass: Sub-Woofers Before Speakers

 Octobass

 The video below shows Nico Abondolo playing one at the Musical Instrument Museum (MIM) in Phoenix.
 It’s a haunting sound.
-Many composers of the day utilised it’s unusual tone in their scores, including Richard StraussMahlerBrahmsWagner and Tchaikovsky.

 History Collection

-Here’s the one from the MIM being played, it’s the only octobass in the Western Hemisphere apparently:
+Here’s the one from the MIM being played, it’s the only Octobass in the Western Hemisphere apparently:

-and here’s Antonio Dattis playing one:
+Here’s Antonio Dattis playing one:

 CLICK HERE FOR MORE WEIRD MUSIC